BossHush/docs/docs/chatbot/commands/default/roulette.md

 ---
 # !roulette

-The `!roulette` command is used to start a roulette game in the chat.
+The `!roleta` command is used to start a roulette game in the chat.

 ### Arguments